ybur-yug/python_ocr_tutorial/README.md

 ENGINE = OcrEngine()

 ```
+A note:
+I know a lot of this code needs some maps, filters, list comprehensions,
+and other pythonic love.
+I scrapped this together quite quickly and welcome
+a PR of some cleanup.
+I will do it myself in the future when I've the time
+if not.
+Going on...

 Wonderful!
 A simple class we can use.
 But let's investigate it further
 in order to truly understand the code and why we are doing what this.